 Add the results of #2 and #3 above.
 The result is your assumed par value capital.

 There are specific monetary penalties for not paying franchise tax, but more importantly, you can have your charter voided.
 Penalty for non-payment or late payment is $200.00.
-Interest accrues on the tax and penalty at the rate of 1.5% per month.
+Additionally, interest accrues on the tax and penalty at the rate of 1.5% per month.

-For corporations, if your business is active in Delaware in a given year, Franchise taxes are due March 1st of the following year.
+For corporations, if your business is active in Delaware in a given year, Franchise taxes are due March 1st of the following year (this date is June 1st for companies that are foreign registered in Delaware, and the tax is simply a flat fee of $125).

 For LLCs, if your business is active in Delaware in a given year, Franchise taxes are due June 1st of the following year.